 Each sponsor brings different goals to the sponsorship depending on its business and marketing objectives.
 Some sponsors desire increased brand awareness, while others what to generate leads for product sales.
 A sponsor may measure its financial return on investment from the sponsorship; or, it may track its return of objectives, like increasing brand consideration.

 We’ve assembled the most popular measures in this infographic.
-Our infographic is based on the 2018 survey by the Association of National Advertisers and Marketing Accountability Standards Board, looking at the measures that sponsors lean on the most.
+Our infographic is based on the 2018 Association of National Advertisers and Marketing Accountability Standards Board survey, looking at the measures that sponsors lean on the most.
 It can be found here.
 Use this information to customize your unique combination of measurements.

 Reviewing your measures’ progress at regular sponsorship status meetings will avoid panic when the CEO’s office calls.
 You’ll also have results at your fingertips.